SzEEDSM Doctoral Program in Business Administration

 (7) The committee will evaluate the theoretical part and dissertation plus research separately.
 In the proposal of the COMPS written evaluation is included.
 The COMPS will qualify as successful if the majority of the committee members evaluate both parts of the exam successful.
 In case of failure in the theoretical part, the examinee has the right to retake the exam during the given examination period only on one occasion.
 The dissertation plus research part of the exam cannot be retaken if it was unsuccessful.

 (8) Evaluation of the COMPS is based on two stages, either satisfactory or fail.
 The result of the exam shall be announced at the end of the last exam day.

 SzEEDSM COMPREHENSIVE EXAM:

 The COMPS examination tests a student’s command over the totality of the discipline in which the student is earning the doctoral degree.
 The comprehensive examination is a demanding and long exercise that tests the applicant’s broad understanding of major issues and challenges them to provide an outline of their own research contribution.

 The COMPS consist of two exams: written part and oral part.

-The focus of the morning session is to verify that the candidates have the necessary foundations in theories and research methods that will enable them to pursue research further on.
+The written part of the COMPS aims to verify that the candidates have the necessary foundations in theories and research methods that will enable them to pursue research further on.
 The applicants will be given eight broad questions out of the previously published twenty (ten core and ten specialization) and are asked to answer four of them.
 The questions will be available on the doctoral program’s website at least two months before the COMPS.